TomClaessen93/Coursera_Capstone/README.md

-# Coursera_Capstone
-Repo for coursera capstone project
+# Ghent vs Antwerp using clustering